Communication-Efficient Policy Gradient Methods for Distributed Reinforcement Learning: Numerical Tests

-To validate the theoretical results, this section reports the empirical performance of LAPG in the multi-agent RL task, as an example of DRL.
+To validate the theoretical results, this section reports the empirical performance of LAPG in both the parallel RL and multi-agent RL task, as two examples of distributed RL.
 All experiments were performed using Python 3.6 on an Intel i7 CPU @ 3.4 GHz (32 GB RAM) desktop.
-Throughout this section, we consider the simulation environment of the \emph{Cooperative Navigation} task in \citep{lowe2017nips}, which builds on the popular OpenAI Gym paradigm \citep{openai2016}.
+Throughout this section, we consider the simulation environment of the \emph{Cooperative Navigation} task in \cite{lowe2017nips}, which builds on the popular OpenAI Gym paradigm \cite{openai2016}.
 In this RL environment, $M$ agents aim to reach a set of $M$ landmarks through physical movement, which is controlled by a set of five actions \{\emph{stay, left, right, up, down}\}.
 Agents are connected to a remote central coordinator, and are rewarded based on the proximity of their position to the one-to-one associated landmark; see the depiction in Figure \ref{fig:rl_task}.

-In the simulation, we modify the environment in \citep{lowe2017nips} as follows: i) we assume the state is globally observable, i.e., the position and velocity of other agents in a two-dimensional grid are observable to each agent; and, ii) each agent has a certain target landmark to cover, and the individual reward is determined by the proximity to that certain landmark, as well as the penalty of collision with other agents.
+In the simulation, we modify the environment in \cite{lowe2017nips} as follows: i) we assume the state is globally observable, i.e., the position and velocity of other agents in a two-dimensional grid are observable to each agent; and, ii) each agent has a certain target landmark to cover, and the individual reward is determined by the proximity to that certain landmark, as well as the penalty of collision with other agents.
 In this way, the reward function varies among agents, and the individual reward of an agent also depends on the other agents' movement, which is consistent with the multi-agent RL formulation \eqref{opt0-1}.
 The reward is further scaled by different positive coefficients, representing the heterogeneity (e.g., different priority) of different agents.
 The collaborative goal of the agents is to maximize the network averaged long-term reward so as to reduce distances to the landmark and avoid collisions.
 We consider two settings of the above environment: $M=2$ and $M=5$ agents.
 For $M=2$ agents, the targeted local policy of each agent $\bbpi_m(\bbtheta_m)$ is parameterized by a three-layer neural network, where the first and the second hidden layers contain 30 and 10 neural units with ReLU as the activation function, and the output layer is the softmax operator.
 For $M=5$, the targeted policy is again parameterized by a three-layer neural network, where the first and the second hidden layers contain 50 and 20 neurons.